optimagic-dev/optimagic/docs/source/reference_guides/inference.rst

 The module implements the first step of drawing  B bootstrap samples in two separate ways.
 The first, and default, method, is to simply draw observations from the original dataset with replacement.
 The second method is a cluster robust bootstrap, often called pairs cluster bootstrap, that draws clusters, defined by observations with the same value of some specified stratum variable, from the original dataset with replacement.
 Sample drawing is implemented by drawing seeds.
-Seeds can be re-used to calculate multiple statistics on the same data points.

-.. autofunction:: get_seeds

 To be as memory-efficient as possible, the actual drawing of data points is by default deferred to the calculation of statistics.
 However, it is possible to get a list of drawn resampled datasets using

 .. autofunction:: get_bootstrap_samples

 .. currentmodule:: estimagic.inference.bootstrap_estimates

-The calculation of statistics is handled by the following function:
+The drawing of samples and calculation of statistics is handled by the following
+function:

-.. autofunction:: get_bootstrap_estimates
+.. autofunction:: estimagic.inference.bootstrap_outcomes.get_bootstrap_outcomes

 .. currentmodule:: estimagic.inference.bootstrap

-To calculate mean, standard deviation, and a confidence interval of the statistic of interest, we can use
+To calculate mean, standard deviation, and a confidence interval of the statistic of interest from the bootstrap outcomes, we can use

-.. autofunction:: get_results_table
+.. autofunction:: bootstrap_from_outcomes

 There is also a function to calculate only confidence intervals, given the estimates.
 The code of this function is an adjusted version of the code from Daniel Saxton's